ttopaz/PersonalSafety-NodeJS/README.md

-﻿# PersonalSafety-NodeJS
+﻿# SportTrack-NodeJS

- This is an API backend for the Personal Safety project.
-It's using MongoDB for tracking trails.
+ This is an API backend for the Sport Track project.
+It's using MongoDB.

  ## MongoDB configuration